Crusting Buttercream: How to Make Buttercream That Sets Firm

 - Be sure you have your cake(s) baked, cooled, leveled and ready.
 Although a crusting buttercream won’t set up instantly, it is best to be used to ice a cake fairly soon after whipping up a batch.

 - If you are not able to ice your cake directly after making the icing, it’s OK.
 Although it is best the same day made, the icing can be stored overnight at cool room temperature in an airtight container, or refrigerated for several days in an airtight container.
 Bring to room temperature before using to ice a cake.

 - Be sure that you have enough time allotted to allow the buttercream to set before adding other decoration or icings.

 - If you want a pure white crusting buttercream, strive to use butter without colorings added (read the label to see if it has any added) or consider using all shortening instead of part butter.
-Also, use clear vanilla extract as the regular brown-tinted extract will add a slight beige tint to the buttercream.
+Also, use clear vanilla extract instead of the regular brown-tinted extract, which will add a slight beige tint to the buttercream.